{

 • How to create an immutable class with mutable references

-Each object has instance member variables and methods which change the state.
-Immutable classes with instance members are not changed their state via methods.
-It’s changed the state of an object during object creation using the constructor.
+Each object has instance member variables and methods that change the state.
+However, immutable classes with instance members do not change their state via methods.
+Instead, the state is changed during object creation using the constructor.

-Here are the rules to be followed to make a class immutable
+Immutable classes are created based on specific design guidelines.
+The rules to be followed to make a class immutable include:

 • Declare the class as final to prevent it from being extended by other classes.

-• instance member variable should always be private final
+• Instance member variables should always be private and final.

-• All the instance variables are initialized using the constructor
+• All instance variables are initialized using the constructor.

-Here is the Immutable class definition in java
+Here is the definition of an immutable class in Java:

 public final class User{